Hi, my name is Bruce Camber and I would like to take you on a quick tour of our entire universe.

-You will see everything, everywhere, throughout all time, in just 201 steps.
+You will see everything, everywhere, throughout all time, in just 202 steps, notations, layers or domains.
 It is all so very simple, we’ve asked, “How could something this simple be ignored for so long?”

 We started this exploration back in December 2011.
 When we couldn’t find it on the web, I began sending out emails to my smartest friends, “What’s wrong with this picture?”